Part 1: Introduction to the Mould Awareness Council and Mould Illness

 © Mold Illness Mastery course

-Are systemic mould-related Illnesses exclusively due to dampness and mould?
+Are systemic mould-related illnesses exclusively due to mould?

-For fungal colonisation and mycotoxin toxicity, yes mould, yeast, or their byproducts (e.g., mycotoxins) are the cause.
+For microbiome dysbiosis and inhaled mycotoxicosis, yes, mould, yeast, and their byproducts (e.g., mycotoxins) are the cause.

 However, innate immune activation may be caused by the toxigenic microbial soup found in water-damaged buildings and includes mould fragments, mycotoxins, mannans and beta-glucans from mould, endotoxins and exotoxins from bacteria (including gram positive and gram negative bacteria, mycobacteria and actinobacteria), microbial volatile organic compounds (mVOCs) from bacteria and mould, VOCs from building materials that are broken down through microbial activity, and many more compounds.
 Mould is just the most visible, most researched and easiest microbe to test for.